 ONLINE SCAMS: This informative page explains how to identify 8 of the most common types of internet scams online.
 Find out how to protect yourself against internet fraud.

 PHISHING AND SCAMS: HMRC has a help guide with details on recognizing Phishing and scams.
 Find out how they keep your private information safe online.

 SCAMS AND FRAUDS: Learn how to recognise scams.
 Always apply the simple 4 step S.C.A.M test because if you can spot a scam you can stop a scam.

-SUSPICIOUS INTERNET ACTIVITY: Website fraud and misleading sites can be annoying and risky business.
+SUSPICIOUS INTERNET CONTENT: Website fraud and misleading sites can be annoying and a risky business.
 The guide helps you identify and report questionable internet fraud and phishing emails.

 RULES FOR WEBSITES: Does your online business conform to current website rules and legislation.
 The section covers Website Content, Web Design, Domain Registration, Hosting Services, and Search Engine Optimization.

 Social Media Networking and Sharing Mass Communication